 Unlike Vitamin B2, B6 has a cap on maximum daily recommended dosage.
 The danger, however, is mostly around deficiency, with symptoms like anemia, depression, confusion and a weak immune system .

 You need to make sure that Vitamin B6 is part of your diet.
-Even then, certain lifestyle conditions and genetic factors may require additional B6.
+Even then, certain lifestyle conditions and genetic factors may require additional B6 through vitamin b6 supplements.
 We’ll dive into this further in the sections below.

-But first, let’s get an overview of Vitamin B6 benefits.
+But first, let’s get an overview of the benefits of Vitamin B6.

 What are some Vitamin B6 benefits?